Chesapeake and Ohio class H-8: No. 1642 boiler explosion

 On June 9, 1953, No. 1642 suffered a crown sheet failure and subsequent boiler explosion due to a prolonged low water condition at Hinton, WV.
 The crew members were killed.
 The locomotive was not rebuilt, as the class was undergoing retirement by then.
+The explosion produced was so violent and so powerful that the boiler was thrown from the locomotive’s frame.